 If you are eligible to file bankruptcy under Chapter 7, it’s best to handle the bankruptcy first.
 The average time for discharge is usually three to six months.
 Thus, your divorce will not be held up for a long time.

-When to File for Divorce First
+When to File for Divorce before bankruptcy

 If you are in disagreement with your spouse and expect the divorce to be contested, it’s best to formalize your separation first.
 Even if the court has to make the final decisions during the divorce proceedings, debt and assets will be divided and each spouse will end up with a portion of each.
 Once that divorce is decreed, then either spouse can proceed with a bankruptcy that only involves their debt and assets.